SampathKumarKolichalam/Demo-Repo/README.md

 # Demo-Repo
 This is demo repo for practise.
 <br>
-It was created by Sampath Kumar Kolichalam.
+It was created by Sampath Kumar Kolichalam(Kent State University).